 Cold start: When a new agent pod starts, it needs to warm its model cache, establish vector DB connections, and load its system prompt.
 A readiness probe should check these conditions before routing traffic.
 Cold start typically takes 10-30 seconds with a local model, 2-5 seconds with an API-based agent.

 Graceful degradation: When the model serving endpoint is slow or the vector DB returns partial results, the agent should adjust its behavior β reducing the number of reasoning steps, falling back to simpler tools, or prefacing its response with confidence qualifiers.
-This logic belongs in the agent's system prompt, not in infrastructure configuration.
+The prompt may describe degradation behavior, but runtime policy, orchestrator budgets, circuit breakers, model routing, and hard cost or step limits must enforce it.

 Session recovery: If an agent pod crashes mid-session, a new pod should be able to resume from the last persisted checkpoint.
 This requires idempotent tool calls (a tool call that was executed before the crash should not cause side effects when replayed) and atomic state snapshots.